Project management

 Initial vs. Continuous Discovery

 The Initial Knowledge Discovery runs without Delivery i.e Knowledge application.
-It may result in a Product Vision, Product Strategy, and initially validated Business Model that has a chance of achieving the Product-Makret Fit.
+It may result in a Product Vision, Product Strategy, and initially validated Business Model that has a chance of achieving the Product-Market Fit.
 The Initial Knowledge Discovery can serve as a base for investment decisions.

 After the Initial Knowledge Discovery we establish a regular feedback loop to continuously revisit and update the categorization of the user stories in progress and categorize the newly added user stories.